ISSAM-SLI/Webstack_Portfolio_Project/README.md

 1. **Initial Setup**: Setting up the project folder, Git, and dependencies.
 2. **User Authentication**: Implementing the login and sign-up system for secure access.
-3. **Database Design**: Structuring the database to store user information, quiz results, and scores.
+3. **Database Design**: Structuring the database to store user information, and scores.
-4. **Quiz Question Integration**: Fetching quiz questions either statically or via an external API.
+4. **Quiz Question Integration**: Fetching quiz questions dynamically via an external API.
 5. **Timer Logic**: Implementing a countdown timer for each question.
-6. **Scoring & Feedback**: Calculating and displaying the score after each quiz attempt.
+6. **Scoring & Feedback**: Calculating and displaying the score at the end of the quiz.
 7. **Responsive Design**: Ensuring the quiz app works seamlessly on all devices.
-8. **Result Page**: A page where users can view their scores and review their answers.
+8. **Result Page**: A page where users can view their scores, feedback and review their answers.
-9. **Optional API**: Exposing quiz questions via a RESTful API for future scalability.
-10. **Testing & Debugging**: Ensuring all components work smoothly and fixing bugs.
+9. **Testing & Debugging**: Ensuring all components work smoothly and fixing bugs.
-11. **Documentation & Deployment**: Writing documentation and deploying the app for public use.
+10. **Documentation & Deployment**: Writing documentation and deploying the app for public use.

 ## Getting Started